Director of Public Prosecutions (Ireland): History

 The original powers of prosecution were vested with the Attorney General of Ireland under the Ministers and Secretaries Act 1924.
 Article 30.3 of the Constitution of Ireland provides that:

 All crimes and offences prosecuted in any court constituted under Article 34 of this Constitution other than a court of summary jurisdiction shall be prosecuted in the name of the People and at the suit of the Attorney General or some other person authorised in accordance with law to act for that purpose.

 The Prosecution of Offences Act 1974 delegated the functions of the Attorney General to the Office of the Director of Prosecutions.
 The Act was introduced to Dáil Éireann by the Government of the 20th Dáil.
 It was introduced by John M. Kelly, the Parliamentary Secretary to the Taoiseach Liam Cosgrave, with the stated dual aim of creating an impartial agency and to refocus the Office of the Attorney General to the provision of legal advice to the government.
-At the time, some politicians and members of the media suggested that there was "political patronage" given to barristers who were acting a prosecutors in trials.
+At the time, some politicians and members of the media suggested that there was "political patronage" given to barristers who were acting as prosecutors in trials.
 The new agency sought to address that.
 Most of the Act came into force on 18 September 1974.

 Eamonn Barnes was the first DPP, appointed in January 1975 and holding the role until September 1999.
 During his tenure, the agency held a position of not revealing why some prosecutions were not taken.
 Barnes' retirement and his replacement by James Hamilton coincided with a change in policy, where a Victims' Charter was adopted and the office began issuing occasional reasons for non-prosecution.

 The impartiality and discretion of the role of the DPP is intended to be protected through security of tenure.
 Barnes said that maintaining independence during his term was the largest struggle.
 During the process to appoint the successor to Barnes the government originally specified that the Director hold a seven-year term, which was later amended to original conditions.
 The term was changed to ten years for the appointment of the third director.

 A unit devoted to tax offences was established in 2000 and a Special Financial Unit was established by the office in 2011 in response to the post-2008 Irish banking crisis.

 Claire Loftus became the third DPP and first woman to hold the role in November 2011.
 The fourth DPP, Catherine Pierse, took over as DPP in November 2021.

 The DPP published a report in 2019 which included responses to a report from the commission on the Future of Policing in Ireland.
 There may need to be "significant reorganisation of the prosecution service" due to recommendations to remove prosecution decisions from the Gardaí.